-On 23 May 2022, the Collaborative Framework on Green Hydrogen held its fifth meeting 65.
-Discussions revolved around three topics.
-The role of international trade of hydrogen in strengthening energy security, while accelerating the decarbonisation of hard to abate sectors; key barriers to the development of international green hydrogen projects and trade; and the sharing of best practices related to the development of successful bilateral hydrogen trade deals.
+On 23 May 2022, the Collaborative Framework on Green Hydrogen held its fifth meeting 78 to explore the role of international trade of hydrogen in strengthening energy security, while accelerating the decarbonisation of hard to abate sectors; key barriers to the development of international green hydrogen projects and trade; and the sharing of best practices related to the development of successful bilateral hydrogen trade deals.
 In addition, the meeting marked the launch of the second instalment of the Global Hydrogen Trade to Meet the 1.5°C Climate Goal reports focusing on Green Hydrogen Cost and Potential.
+On 5 October, the sixth meeting of the Framework took place.
+The meeting's objectives were to share the latest developments in the field of hydrogen certification and highlight areas of possible participation; discuss Member activities and priorities and collect feedback from Members on priorities for IRENA's work.
+79 Germany and the UAE have taken up the role of the Framework's co-facilitators.

-On 1 June 2022, IRENA organised the fourth meeting of the Collaborative Framework on Hydropower66 to consider critical challenges and potential solutions pertaining to the advancement of sustainable hydropower globally.
-At the meeting Members received an overview on IRENA's latest work and findings on hydropower, the status and outcomes of other relevant initiatives from other stakeholders, and an update on the upcoming International Conference on Hydropower Investment in Developing Countries.
-The Conference is co-organised by the Government of Switzerland and IRENA and will take place in Geneva on 13-15 October 2022, with the aim to promote hydropower development and facilitating investments in the sector mainly in the Asia-Pacific region, Latin America, and Africa.
+On 1 June 2022, IRENA organised the fourth meeting of the Collaborative Framework on Hydropower 80 to consider critical challenges and potential solutions pertaining to the advancement of sustainable hydropower globally.
+At the meeting, Members received an overview on IRENA's latest work and findings on hydropower, the status and outcomes of other relevant initiatives from other stakeholders, and an update on the International Conference on Hydropower Investment in Developing Countries.
+The Conference was coorganised by the Government of Switzerland and IRENA and took place in Geneva on 13-15 October 2022, with the aim to promote hydropower development and facilitating investments in the sector mainly in the Asia-Pacific region, Latin America, and Africa.
+At the 6 December 202281 meeting, Members were informed of the Conference's outcomes and the Agency's latest work on the issue.
+Members appointed Canada and Zimbabwe as the new co-facilitators.